mittul31/20CYS202-User-Interface---Design/README.md

 # 20CYS202-User-Interface---Design
-This Repository is used for III Semester for creating Webpage using HTML , CSS and Java Script
+This Repository is used for creating Webpage using HTML , CSS and Java Script